How to Handle a Scaredy Cat

 The other type of cat parents will want you to try to interact with their kitty.
 If that’s the case, use all the tricks the parent told you at the Meet & Greet.
 The key to doing this, though, is in a calm fashion.
 Don’t be running around the house yelling the cat’s name, shaking treats.
 That will scare the crap out of them.

 Approach the situation gently.
 Walk slowly.
 Call the cat’s name out calmly.
 Try sitting on the floor so you are on their level, not terrorizing them from above.
 Approach the potential hiding spot with caution.
 If you’re able to find the cat but the cat is refusing to come out of hiding, take photos of the cat the best you can.
 The parents will appreciate the effort and update even if you just get 2 reflective eyes from under the bed.
-If getting a picture of the cat in it's hiding place is impossible (or it's just reflective eyes), take photos of their food area and litter box instead.
+If getting a picture of the cat in their hiding place is impossible (or it's just reflective eyes), take photos of their food area and litter box instead.
 Giving excessive details about what you tried, where you looked, and how the cat reacted in your update will put the cat parent more at ease.
 Details and photos matter when it comes to scaredy cats!

 Do the Best You Can